denisidoro/navi/README.md

 ### Variable dependency

-The command for generating possible inputs can implicitly refer previous variables by using the `<varname>` syntax:
+The command for generating possible inputs can implicitly refer other variables by using the `<varname>` syntax:
 ```sh
 # Should print /my/pictures/wallpapers
 echo "<wallpaper_folder>"